 When Should You Do A Cost Segregation Study?

 However, if you didn’t order a study in the first year, you haven’t missed out.
-You can have a cost segregation study done at any time with a look-back study.
+In many cases, you can still benefit from a cost segregation study later by using a look-back approach.

 See if a cost segregation study makes sense for your business with our cost seg calculator: